BUGONIA (2025) Review

 What unfolds is a chilling story where truth, delusion, and power shift constantly throughout.
 The dynamic between Plemons and Stone is mesmerizing, a dance of wit and vulnerability that feels like art in motion.
 Delbis, as Don, stands shoulder to shoulder with them, delivering a performance that is both tragic and endearing as the younger cousin pulled into Teddy’s spiraling obsession.
 Together, the trio creates a tactile energy that keeps you suspended between dread and awe.

 Bugonia is tragic, haunting, and beautiful.
-It takes the paranoia of our current world, wraps it in humor, and delivers something unforgettable.
-With exceptional performances and Lanthimos’ direction, it’s a film that unsettles more than expected.
+It takes the paranoia of our current world, wraps it in dark humor, and delivers something unforgettable.
+With exceptional performances and Lanthimos’ direction, it’s a film that unsettles more than I expected.

 Rating: ⭐⭐⭐⭐/5